-The mission of the WCCC Cultural Programming Committee is to expose the students of WCCC and the residents of the communities served by WCCC to a diversity of cultural experiences, ideas and expressions.
+The mission of the Cultural Programming Committee is to expose students and the residents of the communities served by the college to a diversity of cultural experiences, ideas and expressions.

 Prevention Awareness Committee

 The primary focus of the Prevention Awareness Committee (PAC) is to provide awareness to the college community about issues surrounding drugs and alcohol.
 PAC seeks to do this by sponsoring events on campus as well as providing support and referrals to students who are experiencing drug and alcohol-related issues in their lives.